-The Combined Authority's vision is to create a West Yorkshire that is prosperous, well connected, safe, inclusive and a hotbed of creativity and sustainability.
-The West Yorkshire Combined Authority brings together the local authorities of Bradford, Calderdale, Kirklees, Leeds and Wakefield with the LEP.
+We bring together the local authorities of Bradford, Calderdale, Kirklees, Leeds and Wakefield.
 Working in partnership, we develop and deliver policies, programmes and services which directly benefit the people of West Yorkshire.

-With regard to transport the Combined Authority fulfils the functions of the Local Transport Authority and is responsible for determining public transport policies in West Yorkshire, operating the concessionary travel scheme and producing the statutory Local Transport Plan.
+The Combined Authority fulfils the functions of the Local Transport Authority and we are responsible for determining public transport policies in West Yorkshire, operating the concessionary travel scheme and producing the statutory Local Transport Plan.